tomshaw/grunt-mysqldump/README.md

 - Type: `Array`

-## Libraries Used
+## 📚 Libraries Used

+This project wouldn't be possible without these wonderful libraries:

-+ [shelljs](https://github.com/arturadib/shelljs) - Portable Unix shell commands for Node.js.
+- **shelljs**: Provides portable Unix shell commands for Node.js.
+It's our go-to library for handling shell commands.

-+ [node-archiver](https://github.com/ctalkington/node-archiver) - A streaming interface for archive generation.
+- **node-archiver**: A powerful library that provides a streaming interface for archive generation.
+It's what we use to create the database dump archives.

-+ [bytes.js](https://github.com/visionmedia/bytes.js) - Node byte string parser.
+- **bytes.js**: This library helps us parse byte strings in Node.js.
+It's a small but crucial part of our toolkit.

-+ [mysql](https://github.com/felixge/node-mysql) - A pure node.js JavaScript Client implementing the MySql protocol.
+- **mysql**: A pure Node.js JavaScript client implementing the MySQL protocol.
+It's the backbone of our MySQL operations.

+We're grateful to the developers and contributors of these libraries. 🙏

 ## License